kyma-project/website/content/blog-posts/2019-09-05-release-notes-1.5/index.md

 ### Kubernetes-native client registration with the Hydra Maester controller

 Our collaboration with ORY that started in the previous release continues with new contribution and functionality.
 This time around we created the Hydra Maester controller which makes registering OAuth2 clients a fully Kubernetes-native process.
 The controller listens for instances of the `oauth2clients.hydra.ory.sh` custom resource (CR) and registers clients through the Hydra API using the data contained in the CR.
-The credentials of the registered client are then saved to a Kubernetes Secret.
+The credentials of the registered client are then saved in a Kubernetes Secret.
 Follow [this](https://github.com/ory/hydra-maester) link to visit the ORY Hydra Maester repository and read [this](https://kyma-project.io/docs/1.5/components/security/#details-o-auth2-and-open-id-connect-server) document to learn more about the ORY stack implementation in Kyma.

 ### New API Gateway controller in the Incubator